Terms & Conditions of Sales

 1. Purpose

-Define the rules for validating the rental contract for tourist lodgings and guest rooms between
+Define the rules for validating the rental contract for tourist lodges and guest rooms between

 • SARL La Maison des Eyres (RCS Dax 852 860 840) hereinafter referred to as ""the owner"", represented by